Vitio123/App_sistema_distribuidos/README.md

-# App_sistema_distribuidos
-SISTEMA DE CONTRATACIÓN DE EMPLEOS
+# SISTEMA DE CONTRATACIÓN DE EMPLEOS

 We developed a project for recruitment by companies and job search as an applicant.
 The development was done in Java and SQL Server to be later exported to desktop and web.